yonis-savary/sharp-php/Docs/core/config.md

 > It is very important to respect this rule as the Autoloader cannot load a file with a bad formatted namespace

-## Making custom scripts that uses Sharp
+## Making custom script that uses Sharp

 If you want to use Sharp in a PHP script, you can just require [`Sharp/bootstrap.php`](../bootstrap.php) in your script

+Including this script will load the components without doing anything else

 ## Additional properties